Trump warns Iranian leaders the 'U.S. is watching' as protests roil country

-President Donald Trump put Iran on notice Tuesday, blasting the nation’s regime as "brutal" and "corrupt," and warning that the America is watching how the protests that have rocked the country in recent days unfold.
+President Donald Trump put Iran on notice Tuesday, blasting the nation’s regime as "brutal and corrupt," and warning that America is watching how the protests that have rocked the country in recent days unfold.

 "The people of Iran are finally acting against the brutal and corrupt Iranian regime," Trump tweeted.